cs320-wisc/f22/p5/README.md

 # Conclusion

-The EDGAR logs are supposedly anonymized (with the last three digits hidden), but we can still tell where the users live and what they're looking at.
+The EDGAR logs are supposedly anonymized (with the last three docs left), but we can still tell where the users live and what they're looking at.

- By connecting the filing information with the logs, we can learn a lot about the behavior of the investment firms which use the database - for example, we might learn which companies (or industries) a hedge fund might be considering investing in, and the extent to which it relies on automated vs. manual research in its trading.
+ By connecting the filing information with the logs, we can learn a lot about the behavior of the investment firms which use the database - for example, we might learn which companies (or industries) a hedge fund might be considering investing in, and the extent to which it relies on automated vs manual research in its trading.

 Others have used this same data to make good guesses about what docs various hedge funds and others are looking at, then